asdoblado96/TFG_2020_ASD/readme.md

 # Open source training FPGA board

 ![](https://github.com/asdoblado96/TFG_2020_ASD/blob/master/Documentaci%C3%B3n/3dfinal.jpg)

+This board was developed as a final bachelor degree project.
+It arrived as an opportunity to build a board that mixes the advantages of both, microcontrollers and FPGAs, devices.
+As an open source project, you will find all necessary files and information in this GitHub.

+Please, take into account that the board was developped as an student.
+My purpose with this project was merely to learn about electronics, so let me know any problems, doubts or possible improvents.

+Thank you.

 ## Features

 * Open hardware
 * FPGA:
     * iCE40HX4K (Lattice) FPGA development board (8K using opensource toolchain)
     * 32Mb flash memory for up to 30 bitstreams or FPGA user data